routerlogln.com

 Note: Before updating, confirm that your router is online.

-• Select 2.4GHz if you are farther away from the router.
+• If you are farther away from the router, use 2.4GHz.

 A single router might not be enough if your area is too big or has a lot of walls.
 Netgear provides mesh systems such as Orbi and compatible Wi-Fi extenders.